sharonhoward/llep/README.md

 -    to police bastardy, and as a basis for reclaiming the costs of supporting illegitimate children from the father
 -    as a contribution to the wider county prosecution of vagrancy.

+The vast majority of examinations concerned pauper settlements (and most bastardy examinations were of poor women, whose offspring were 'likely to become chargeable' to a parish), and so this project uses the more concise term **pauper examinations** even though it's not technically accurate in all cases.

 London Lives has two series of pauper examinations, from the parishes of St Botolph Aldgate and St Clement Danes.
-It also contains pauper examinations in other series, but I have not yet attempted to extract these.
+It also contains pauper examinations in other series, but I have not (yet) attempted to extract these.